 Smaller, often resident-run, Home Owners Associations (HOAs) don’t always have the luxury of a property management company to lean on when the going gets tough.
-It may feel scary to step up and lead during a crisis that is much bigger than ourselves or our building matters.
+It may feel scary to step up and lead during a crisis that is much bigger than ourselves or our building.
 At the same time keeping the flow of communication open is more important than ever.

-To offer a little help, we tapped into our own digital marketing services to write an email that informs residents of what’s going on and how everyone can work together to keep the building safe.
+To offer a little help, we tapped into our own digital marketing services to write an email that informs residents about what’s going on and how everyone can work together to keep the building safe.
 Another pro tip is to set up a Slack workspace to keep an open dialogue going among owners and residents about #buildingmatters.

 Dialogue allows us to set clear expectations and boundaries with one another—like giving each other the appropriate 6 feet of space when using the elevator and entering/exiting the building.
 It opens the door to realizing issues that may arise and putting solutions in place.
 And, it’s the best approach to creating a way forward.
 How else can we be #inittogether if we don’t talk?